AEGISS -- Atomic orbital and Entropy-based Guided Inference for Space Selection -- A novel semi-automated active space selection workflow for quantum chemistry and quantum computing applications: Introduction

+Despite recent advances in algorithms and high-performance computing, the exponential cost (as the number of active orbitals grows) of multi-configuration methods severely limits their applicability to relatively small active spaces~\cite{vogiatzis2017pushing}, underscoring the need for novel, scalable approaches to accurately treat strongly correlated quantum systems~\cite{knec16a}.
+Some relevant examples are Density Matrix Renormalization Group (DMRG)~\cite{baia20a}, Full-CI Quantum Monte-Carlo (FCIQMC)~\cite{boot09}, (semi-stochastic) Heat-Bath CI~\cite{liju18a}, Adaptive Sampling CI (ASCI)~\cite{tubm16a}, Iterative Configuration Expansion (ICE)~\cite{chilkuri2021comparison}, and Iterative Configuration Interaction (iCI)~\cite{Hoffman2016, Liu2020}, to name just a few.

-With the advent of quantum computing, multi-reference methods and quantum algorithms~\cite{cao2019quantum,bauer2020quantum}, particularly those based on variational techniques~\cite{tilly2022variational}, are poised to work synergistically, combining the best of both worlds.
-Quantum computers have the potential of, inherently, excel at handling the large, entangled wavefunctions required in multi-reference calculations, which are potentially computationally prohibitive for classical approaches.
+With the advent of quantum computing, multi-configuration methods and quantum algorithms~\cite{cao2019quantum,bauer2020quantum}, particularly those based on variational techniques~\cite{tilly2022variational}, are poised to work synergistically, combining the best of both worlds.
+Quantum computers inherently posses the potential to excel at handling the large, entangled multi-reference wavefunctions, which are potentially computationally prohibitive for classical approaches~\cite{annurev2025}.
 For this reason they hold significant promise for revolutionizing quantum chemistry owing to the ability to simulate molecular systems beyond the reach of traditional computational methods~\cite{Liu2022,Cao2019,weidman2024quantum,alexeev2025perspective,doi:10.1021/acsinfocus.7e9012}.

-However, due to current hardware constrains (e.g. limited number of qubits, sensitivity to noise and decoherence) the size of accessible active spaces for molecular simulations on contemporary quantum hardware remains limited.
-In the same spirit as in CAS methods, one therefore has to make larger and more complex problems tractable on current quantum devices by choosing chemically relevant active spaces and map it onto qubits, e.g. Jordan–Wigner transformation~\cite{jordan1928pauli} .
-While the mapping of fermionic operators to qubits is a crucial aspect of quantum simulations of electronic structure, a detailed discussion is beyond the scope of this paper.
-For recent developments, we refer the interested reader, for example, to the following works~\cite{Miller2023,Miller2024}.
-A brief conceptual overview of the mapping procedure is provided in the Supplementary Information in Section A.
+Current quantum hardware still imposes significant limitations, such as a restricted number of qubits and sensitivity to noise and decoherence, which in turn constrain the size of active spaces that can be realistically simulated.
+As in classical CAS approaches, tackling larger and more complex molecular systems therefore requires selecting chemically meaningful active spaces and mapping them onto qubits, for example via transformations like Jordan–Wigner~\cite{jordan1928pauli} .
+While this fermion-to-qubit mapping is a key component of quantum simulations in electronic structure, we do not discuss it in detail here and instead refer the reader to recent literature~\cite{Miller2023,Miller2024}.
+A short conceptual overview is included in the Supplementary Information (Section A).